hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Shear Keys`

-Shear the keys based on the position of the keyframe selection ends.
-Pressing :kbd:`D` while the modal operator is active will toggle the anchor key between the start and end of the selection.
+Shears the selected keyframes -- that is, changes their value by an amount that increases as they get further away in time from a reference keyframe.
+By default, this reference keyframe is the leftmost selected one, but you can instead use the rightmost one by pressing :kbd:`D`.

 Shear Factor
-   How much to shear and if it shears up or down.
-Negative values shear down, positive shear up.
+   How much to shear.
+Negative values move keyframes downwards, while positive ones move them up.
 Direction
-   `From Left` or `From Right` determine the anchor key from which to shear.
+   Whether to use the leftmost or the rightmost selected keyframe as a reference.

 .. _bpy.ops.graph.scale_average: